psychmeta/beautiful-jekyll/learning_R.md

 ## Learn About R!
-- The [R-bloggers site](https://www.r-bloggers.com) has a [great post](https://www.r-bloggers.com/the-5-most-effective-ways-to-learn-r/) featuring five ways to learn R with links to resources for each learning method:
+- The [R-bloggers site](https://www.r-bloggers.com) has a [great post](https://www.r-bloggers.com/the-5-most-effective-ways-to-learn-r/) featuring five ways to learn R with links to resources for each learning method.

 - RStudio has also compiled a nice [compendium of R learning resources](https://www.rstudio.com/online-learning/).